-Every year, thousands of Americans get sick after recreating in water, which is caused by germs found in places where people swim.
+Every year, thousands of Americans get sick after recreating in water, because of germs found in places where people swim.
 Every day, ten Americans die from drowning.1

 Cryptosporidium and Giardia are two of the most frequent causes of waterborne disease among humans in the United States.
-On average, there are more than 100 cases of cryptosporidiosis and giardiasis reported in Montana every year.
-More than half of these persons reported swimming in the days before they became ill.
+On average, there are close to 200 cases of cryptosporidiosis and giardiasis reported in Montana every year.
+One third of these persons reported swimming in the days before they became ill.

 Drowning deaths are most common in Montana between June and August and are more likely to occur in natural bodies of water.
-On average 8 deaths per year due occur due to drowning in natural waters in Montana.
+Over the past five years, there have been an average of 15 drowning deaths per year in Montana - many of these deaths are due to drowning in natural waters.
 Every day, three children under the age of 14 die from drowning in the United States.

 As prevention strategies, DPHHS hosted a poster contest for elementary school children in 2014 and 2015.
 This year, we are reminding Montanans again how to stay healthy when swimming by following these prevention steps: